msprijatelj/prototype-pattern-groups-data/README.md

 **Prototype Pattern Groups** is not an official *Lancer* product; it is a third party work, and is not affiliated with Massif Press. **Prototype Pattern Groups** is published via the *Lancer* Third Party License.

 *Lancer* is copyright Massif Press.

+The GNU GPL v3.0 license applies to the code for packaging and deploying releases.
+The JSON data itself is copyright Michael Prijatelj 2024.